 How the Foreign Housing Exclusion works :

 Another great way to reduce your US tax bill is by using the Foreign Housing Exclusion.
 It accounts for expenses associated with your foreign housing, such as:

 - Household repairs

 Is there nothing dreamier than retiring abroad?
 Now that you are retired, you have more time on your hands to learn about the deep history of Korea, as well as travel throughout Asia with ease.

 But before you get there, you may want to consider saving up for retirement!
 Here are some account options:

 1) Korean pension through your employer!
 Yes, that’s right.
-However, keep in mind any contributions your employer makes to your pension is taxable in the US in the year contributed.
-That just means it’s not deferred however normally this does not impact your US taxes in a significant way.
+However, keep in mind any contributions your employer makes to your pension are taxable in the US in the year contributed.
+That just means it’s not deferred; however, normally, this does not impact your US taxes in a significant way.

 2) Korean state pension – thanks to the agreement between the US and South Korea, this income is ordinarily exempt from US taxation